 \subsection{Can we extract meaningful insights about the model's decision from the learnt self-attention?}

-We investigate the learnt attention of the top 2 models: Deit-PL and Swin-PL.
-For Deit-PL we use a gradient attention rollout technique to create class specific visualizations.
+In this section we investigate the learnt attention of our top models.
+We start with Deit-PL by using a gradient attention rollout technique to create class specific visualizations.
 Figure~\ref{fig:viz_attention} shows the respective plots.
-Given the non-global, window based calculation of self-attention and the lack of a classification token in the Swin-Transformer, it is difficult and out of the scope of this work to adapt or create new gradient based attention visualization methods for it.
-Instead, for this task we directly explore the self-attention map of the last layer of the swin transformer.
-As stated in~\cite{chefer2021transformer}, using solely the attention map to explain the model's reasoning is naive, since there are a lot more layers and processes in a model that contribute to its decisions.
-However, we can still gain some insights from it.
+We can see excellent localization focus to the deformation fringes from DeiT-PL.

+In the case of Swin-PL we directly explore the self-attention map of the last layer of the Swin Transformer.
 We focus on the middle pixel of the window and visualize where it attends the most.
-We plot all four attention heads of this layer.
-Swin Transformer attention can be seen in Figure~\ref{fig:swin_attention}.
-The patch of Figure~\ref{fig:input_sample} was used as an input for Figure~\ref{fig:swin_attention}.
-Given the different visualization methods a direct comparison between Swin-PL and DeiT-PL is not really possible.
-In Figure~\ref{fig:viz_attention} we can see excellent localization to the deformation fringes from DeiT-PL.
-In Figure~\ref{fig:swin_attention} we see the 4 attention heads and the self-attention of the middle pixel.
-Observe that in 3 out of 4 heads the deformation fringe has high attention.
-In particular head 1 focused more on the core of the deformation.
+Swin Transformer attention can be seen in Figure~\ref{fig:swin_attention} using the patch of Figure~\ref{fig:input_sample} as input.
+We see the first four attention heads for the self-attention of the middle pixel, and observe that in 3 out of 4 heads the deformation fringe has high attention.
+Second head (up-right) in particular, focuses more on the core of the deformation.
 Each head learns different things and their combination leads to good model performance.
-The most important conclusion from this experiment is the good perception of both models on what constitutes a ground deformation pattern.
+As stated in~\cite{chefer2021transformer}, using solely the attention map to explain the model's reasoning is naive, since there are a lot more layers and processes in a model that contribute to its decisions.
+Nevertheless, even with this limited view, we can see the good perception of the model on what constitutes a ground deformation pattern.